larryb-vsb/MDAS/replit.md

 - Improved export history display with correct file extensions (.zip for all-data exports)
 - Set "Export All (ZIP)" as the default export option for streamlined external system integration

+### Analytics Page Enhancement (July 16, 2025)
+- Fixed analytics to show only real transaction data instead of synthetic future data
+- Removed artificial 2025 data generation that was creating confusion
+- Analytics now groups actual transactions by month and year from database
+- Displays authentic data from January-June 2024 with accurate transaction counts and revenue
+- Intelligent year display: shows current year and previous year when data is available
+- Future-ready: will automatically show year-over-year comparisons as more data accumulates
+- Complete 12-month structure for proper comparison when multiple years of data exist

 ### Transaction Filters Enhancement (July 15, 2025)
 - Simplified date inputs to text-only fields based on user preference
 - Implemented validation on blur/exit instead of during typing to prevent search triggers